|Antiviral Cell Immunology|

 Immunizing mice expressing a single type of HLA class I molecule (HLA-A0201), with transfected cells expressing also a single species of HLA class Ib molecule (the human HFE molecule implicated in the control of iron metabolism), CD8+, TcRß+ cytolytic T lymphocytes recognizing specifically HFE through their T cell receptor for the antigen, were induced despite the fact that HFE molecules, as documented crystographically, are totally deprived of bound peptide.
 Similar CTL responses have been induced in DBA/2 HFE KO mice against the mouse HFE molecule.
 In view of the structural polymorphism in humans of the HFE molecule, these results support the possibility that HFE could be a significant histocompatibility antigen worth to consider in certain tissue transplantations.

-Vaccine potential of HLA-A0201- and HLA-B702-restricted epitopic peptides of viral or human tumor origin (P. Langlade-Demoyen, S. Cardinaud, P. Rohrlich)
+Vaccine potential of HLA-A0201- and HLA-B702-restricted epitopic peptides of HIV 1 origin (P. Langlade-Demoyen, S. Cardinaud, P. Rohrlich)

-The vaccine potential of HIV 1, CMV and human tumor-derived epitopic peptides reported in the literature as efficiently presented by either HLA-A0201 or HLA-B0702 molecules have been compared using transgenic mice expressing HLA-A0201 molecules in the complete absence of H-2 class I molecules or the HLA-B0702 molecules in a H-2Kb, H-2Db double KO context.
+The vaccine potentials of HIV 1-derived epitopic peptides reported in the literature or identified in the laboratory have been compared using transgenic mice expressing HLA-A0201 molecules in the complete absence of H-2 class I molecules or the HLA-B0702 molecules in a H-2Kb, H-2Db double KO context.
 Following these studies, it was possible to establish a hierarchy in terms of immunogenicity of these peptides, to optimize the immunogenicity of those which were poorly immunogenic in their native configuration, to compare vaccine strategies and to demonstrate that a polyepitope construct could induce multiepitopic, long-lasting cytolytic responses in a single mouse.
-The studies currently performed have resulted in the identification of new epitopic peptides in the viral proteins (TAT, REV, VPU, VPR) expressed in the early phase of the HIV 1 replication cycle.
-These studies should result in the construction of a polyallelic (HLA-A02.01, HLA-B07.02) polyepitope construct of inter est for 60% of the individuals of the different human populations.
+Two polyepitopes (HLA-A02.01, -B07.02) have been constructed.
+A third one will be realized in the coming year corresponding to the HLA-A3.01 molecule, using a new transgenic strain of mice.

 Genes controlling NK cell differentiation (C. Roth)

 Using stable NK cell lines and clones derived from P53 deficient mice, two complementary approaches have been used to identify new receptors and co-receptors potentially involved in NK cell maturation.
 A differential expression library was prepared from clones either highly or poorly cytotoxic.
-Among the different cDNA isolated, we are focusing on those expressed by highly cytolytic NK cells.
-In collaboration with the proteomic group (PT3-genopole), we are identifying biochemically the peptides and proteins over-expressed in the highly cytotoxic clones.
-The biological validation of the candidate molecules identified is currently under investigation using genetically modified strains of mice.
+Among the different cDNA isolated, we are focusing on one corresponding to a receptor.
+Strains of mice deficient in this receptor exhibit a profound defect in bone-marrow maturation of NK cells.

-Keywords: HLA Transgenic, H-2 KO mice, cancer, HIV 1, NK
+Keywords: HLA Transgenic, H-2 KO mice, HIV 1, NK

 |Office staff||Researchers||Scientific trainees||Other personnel|